ryleeez/bd-designing-with-java-project/README.md

 ## Technical Design

-The SustainabilityShipmentService exposes one API, `PrepareShipment`.
+The SustainabilityShipmentService uses one API, `PrepareShipment`.
 This API provides the most cost effective way to ship a single item from a specific fulfillment center (FC).
 The code to support this API is located in the `ShipmentService` class.
 It is responsible for providing the shipment recommendation.